WebHooker/webhooker-sdk-nodejs/docs/guides/sending.md

 To help with this, the SDK provides the [`SignedMessage`](/api.md#SignedMessage) class as an alternative to the standard `Message`.
-It's used in the same way, but can also have a signing key and signing algorithm set on it, and it will automatically set the relevant HMAC signatures on the request payload:
+It is used in the same way, but can also have a signing key and signing algorithm set on it.
+When sent, it will automatically set the relevant HMAC signatures on the request payload:

 ```js